mfsjr/manifold-dx/README.md

 ## A TypeScript Implementation of Flux

 The goal here is to provide a quick and easy developer experience, using Flux mechanics.
-The TypeScript framework provides high-level API's for developers to define application state,
+This TypeScript framework relies on developers to define application state based on interfaces,
-whose type information is then used to infer action ID's, action objects, action creators, reducers, etc.
+whose type information is then used to infer action ID's, action objects, action creators, reducers.

+The framework uses these to provide developers with all the API's they need for mapping state to React components, action creation, action dispatch, and many other features.

 Where Redux's implementation is based on functional programming and immutability, we use TypeScript's strongly typed data structures and generics.